 - recovery rides

 - kettlebell workouts

 - Pilates classes

-- Peloton Bike: This is among the more expensive stationary bikes with streaming capabilities.
+- Original Peloton Bike: This is among the more expensive stationary bikes with streaming capabilities.
 A subscriber can access live classes and instructors, real-time data, and a library of classes on demand.
 The monitor does not swivel.
 Learn more about Peloton products here.

 MYX Plus is a stationary exercise bike that comes with a range of other fitness products, including hand weights, a kettlebell, and a resistance band.